Clastify logo

 Interconverting formulas

-To change a full or condensed formula into a skeletal formula, first find the carbon chain or ring.
+To convert a full or condensed formula into a skeletal formula, start by identifying the carbon chain or ring.
 Draw the carbon skeleton as a zig-zag line, put any double or triple bonds in the correct positions, then add atoms that are not carbon or carbon-bound hydrogen: halogens, O, N, and groups such as OH, CHO or COOH.

-To work from a skeletal formula back to a molecular or structural formula, count every vertex and line end as a carbon atom.
+To convert a skeletal formula back into a molecular or structural formula, count every vertex and line end as a carbon atom.
 Then add enough hydrogens to each carbon to give carbon four bonds.
 Multiple bonds count as two or three bonds, as usual.

 Using models wisely

 A model is a simplified representation of a system that highlights selected features while leaving out others.
-Real or virtual 3D molecular models are especially helpful for seeing tetrahedral geometry, restricted rotation, and non-superimposable mirror images.
-The drawback is that they can hide the bookkeeping: formulas and names still work better for atom counts, connectivity and concise communication.
+Real or virtual 3D molecular models are especially useful for visualising tetrahedral geometry, restricted rotation, and non-superimposable mirror images.
+The drawback is bookkeeping: models can make formulas and names feel less visible, even though these are still better for atom counts, connectivity and concise communication.

-The link back to Structure 2.2 matters: carbon forms more compounds than all other elements combined largely because it forms strong covalent bonds to itself and to many other elements, can make single, double and triple bonds, and can build stable chains, branches and rings.
+The link back to Structure 2.2 matters here: carbon forms more compounds than all other elements combined largely because it forms strong covalent bonds to itself and to many other elements, can make single, double and triple bonds, and can build stable chains, branches and rings.

 Functional groups classify organic molecules

 A functional group is an atom or group of atoms in an organic molecule that gives the molecule characteristic physical and chemical properties.
-That idea does a lot of work in this topic: if you can spot the functional group, you can often predict solubility, boiling point trends and likely reactions before you know every detail of the molecule.
+That idea sits at the centre of this topic.
+Once you can spot the functional group, you can often predict solubility, boiling point trends and likely reactions before you know every detail of the molecule.

 An organic class is a family of organic compounds defined by a shared functional group.
-Alcohols, for example, contain a hydroxy group.
-Aldehydes contain a terminal carbonyl group, while carboxylic acids contain a carboxyl group.
+Alcohols, for example, contain a hydroxy group; aldehydes contain a terminal carbonyl group; carboxylic acids contain a carboxyl group.

 Recognition summary for common organic functional groups and their naming clues.